 Back in the day, you’d have to meticulously plan a trip to the mall in hopes of finding that specific product you want to purchase.
 Salespeople were the gatekeepers of information—you needed to ask them about anything you needed to know about the product you wanted to get.
 If you encountered a salesperson who knew all the ins and outs of the product, then you’re lucky.
-If not, well then, you’re left with very little details that don’t help you make an informed decision.
+If not, well then, you’re left with very few details that don’t help you make an informed decision.

 It’s not until technology transformed the way we do things that some tedious tasks became more comfortable to do, including shopping.

 Now, the digital age has allowed people to browse and buy items right at the palm of their hands, without leaving their seats.
 The internet contains the information buyers need to know about products via a simple search.
 In fact, 81% of shoppers turn to search engines before they make a purchase.

 Even word-of-mouth marketing and referrals have transitioned online in the form of reviews and testimonials.
 This marketing strategy dramatically influences a prospective buyer in completing a purchase, as more and more people believe online reviews as much as their peers.

 Businesses have adapted to these changes by setting up their e-commerce websites or listing their products in marketplaces to retain their customers.

 However, it’s not enough to merely be online.
 Learning the new trends of consumer buying behavior is critical to conquering your market.
 It will provide better overall shopping experiences for your consumer and ultimately increase your company’s revenue.

 If you want to boost your sales efforts and reach your audience effectively, you should familiarize yourself with the way they shop, instead of blindly relying on your email marketing service.
 Here are some fast facts that can help you optimize your digital marketing strategies.